Top Pole Barn Home Financing

 If you were to sell your house you would get 700 grand in cash, so that’s great, but how do you tap into it without selling it.
 So that’s where these two loan products come into play.
 The first thing we’re going to talk about is doing a cash-out refinance, basically, what you do is you owe $300,000 on the house, what you do is you’re going to get a new loan for $700,000.
 You still have one loan.
 You get a loan for 1,000,000, you pay off the loan that you had, and then, the difference, which is $700,000, that comes to you.

 The biggest difference between a refinance and a home equity line of credit is a refinance you have one loan, with a HELOC you’re going to have two loans, and I’ll explain how that works.
-So with the refinance, just a quick recap, you get one new loan, you pay off the old loan, you get the difference in cash, which you can use to do whatever you want.
+With the refinance, just a quick recap, you get one new loan, you pay off the old loan, you get the difference in cash, which you can use to do whatever you want.
 You can pay off credit cards.
 You can make home improvements.
 You can start a business.
-You can use that money to buy another property, which is called leveraging.
 You can use the equity in your house, take out cash, buy another house.

 Okay, the second thing is the home equity line of credit.
 Same scenario.
 You owe $300,000, your house is worth 1,000,000.
 Let’s say you have a good interest rate on your first loan.
 Let’s say you have a rate of 3%, which is good.
 You don’t want to touch that loan, right?
 You don’t want to take a new loan to pay that loan off because that loan has a good interest rate.
 It could be one reason why you don’t want to do that.